 The only guaranteed way for Scotland to choose how it runs our NHS is with independence from the Tory-dominated Westminster.

-On May 6, make it Both Votes SNP to protect our NHS, protect our Parliament, and put Scotland’s future firmly into Scotland’s hands.
+As an independent country, we can properly protect our NHS, protect our Parliament, and ensure Scotland’s future is firmly in Scotland’s hands.